Problems with ALSA pcm_multi

 Index

 The ALSA pcm_multi plugin provides a means of using multiple sound cards with applications requiring a single audio interface (eg. JACK).
 Here's an example .asoundrc file showing how to use it.
-Unfortunately pcm_multi has a few problems that need to be worked around.
+There are a couple problems with pcm_multi that need to be worked around:

-Realtime (-rt) Kernel Doesn't Work with pcm_multi and JACK
+Realtime (-rt) Kernel Doesn't Always Work with pcm_multi and JACK

-Users may also have problems using the -rt kernel with pcm_multi.
+Users may have problems using the -rt kernel with pcm_multi.
 Many versions of the -rt kernel give lots of xruns or even lock up completely when using pcm_multi with jackd, even though they work fine with a single sound card.
-For the time being, users of pcm_multi are likely to get better results with a non-rt kernel with CONFIG_PREEMPT=y.
+Users of pcm_multi may get better results with a non-rt kernel with CONFIG_PREEMPT=y.

 There is some kind of interaction between jackd and pcm_multi which causes some JACK clients to report lots of xruns even though alsa_pcm doesn't report any and there is nothing audibly wrong.
 JAMin, for example does this, and some qjackctl users have reported it too.
+I find it necessary to keep xrun markers turned off in Ardour to prevent hundreds of them appearing whenever I use pcm_multi.
 This is inconvenient but appears to be harmless (on my own system, anyway).
 Users should still watch out for xrun messages from alsa_pcm, which indicate real xruns.

 Index Contact